Español

 Project Updates

-November 17, 2021: The project team has determined a proposed power line route.
+November 17, 2021 - The project team has determined a proposed power line route.
 The interactive map above shows the existing transmission line that crews plan to rebuild in or near the existing right-of-way.
 Note that the proposed line route as shown is subject to change during final engineering and after additional studies including, but not limited to, ground surveys, geotechnical and environmental studies, and additional interviews with landowners are completed.
-Directly impacted landowners can expect to hear about next steps from O.R.
-Colan, the right-of-way contractor representing Appalachian Power.
+Directly impacted landowners can expect to hear about next steps from the right-of-way contractor representing Appalachian Power.

-September 23, 2021: Project representatives encourage landowners to submit their feedback about the project by Friday, October 22.
+September 23, 2021 - Project representatives encourage landowners to submit their feedback about the project by Friday, October 22.
 To provide comments on how this project affects your property or to provide special conditions related to your property, please use the comment form below or call 833-313-3743.

 Project Releases